Retrial Motion Hearings 2014-15

 Scapicchio alleges that Mulligan’s phone had been “wiped clean” of all phone numbers to remove incriminating evidence and questioned Phyllis Broker about her demand that Acerra be questioned about the phone.
 Broker had no memory of this, but she did recall asking Boston Police to remove Acerra from the task force.
 She denied it was due to the cell phone incident and chalked it up to Acerra’s "incompetence."

-Recapping that Acerra's removal by Broker was bitterly opposed by Detectives' Union President Tommy Montgomery, who wrote to District Attorney Ralph Martin 2nd insisting that Acerra be reinstated and that Broker be fired, Scapicchio questioned Broker about the Montgomery letter (which was publicized).
-"I don't know why the letter was sent,” Broker said, though she conceded that the tone of communications between her and Boston Police was “not good.”
+Recapping that Acerra's removal by Broker was bitterly opposed at the time by Detectives' Union President Tommy Montgomery, who wrote to District Attorney Ralph Martin 2nd insisting that Acerra be reinstated and that Broker be fired, Scapicchio questioned Broker about the Montgomery letter (which was publicized).
+"I don't know why the letter was sent,” Broker said, although she conceded that the tone of communications between her and Boston Police was “not good.”

 “It was a very difficult time," Broker testified.
 "A police officer was killed…my boss [DA Ralph Martin 2d] was standing for election…there were strained relations between my office and the Boston Police Department…and all of those things together created the perfect storm."